 The following volunteer opportunities are currently available at USO Fort Drum:

 Key Responsibilities: Engage customers with a greeting and friendly conversation.
 Verify Active-Duty or dependent status of all customers.
 Ensure the safety and integrity of USO property by properly checking out equipment to customers and conducting inventory checks.
 Maintain cleanliness of the Center including wiping tables, cleaning up spills, taking out the trash, etc. Assist with inventory management by tracking donations received and resources used.
 Perform basic administrative tasks.

 Qualifications: Basic customer service and administrative skills.
 Training is provided.

 Time commitment: Shifts duration is approximately three hours.

 Training/Support Provided: Orientation required.
-Computer and On the Job training by Volunteer Coordinator.
+Computer and On the Job training.

 Benefits: Build professional experience and credentials (also great for school)!
 Meet new people!

 Key Responsibilities: Assist USO Staff with executing USO Events.
 Tasks vary widely from event to event.
 Arrive at specified times and locations ready to perform the assigned tasks.
 Wear appropriate dress for the event, as specified by USO Staff.

 Qualifications: Interpersonal communication skills, high level of enthusiasm, able to follow directions in a fast paced environment.

 Time Commitment: Based on your availability.
 Events can run anywhere from three to six hours.